Laserbeam31/bts-broadcast-baluns/birddog_ndi_balun_documentation.md

 NDI "decode" (NDI-HDMI) operaions.

 HDMI - their output connection - supports RGB or YUV (effectively compressed RGB).
 However, it is possible (and indeed, in the case of BTS, probable) to convert HDMI to DVI with a passive adapter.
-DVI does not support YUV; only RGB.
-The colour space on the BirdDogs is therefore always left set to RGB in order to maximise compatibility.
+DVI devices do not tend to use YUV; only RGB.
+The colour space on the BirdDogs is therefore usually set to RGB in order to maximise compatibility.

 HDMI-NDI (encode) operation:
 ----------------------------